This blog was updated on January 4, 2023.

 Purchases/ Accounts Payable (AP): On the purchasing side of your business there are other components to take into advisement:

-- In regards to inventory sourcing, make sure all vendors you work with understand your nature and usage of purchases.
+- Regarding inventory sourcing, make sure all vendors you work with understand your nature and usage of purchases.
 For example, reseller arrangements should include your exemption delivered to the vendor for proper exemption of the inventory.

 As your company grows, the associated retail sales tax implications will also continue to evolve.
 By keeping track of current business trends, you can maintain compliance without compromising customer satisfaction or future company growth.